kothar/uoy-week-calendar/README.md

 A live version of the script is hosted at: [http://schmeeky.co.uk/weeks/](http://schmeeky.co.uk/weeks/)

-This files in this repository are licenced under the MIT Licence - see LICENSE
+This files in this repository are licenced under the MIT Licence - see LICENSE.md